netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

     @Autowired
     private LoadBalancerInterceptor loadBalancerInterceptor;
 ```
-* `OAuth2ClientContext` - to pass it to `OAuth2RestTemplate`, which will be created later, so it knows where to get Access Token.
+* `OAuth2ClientContext` - to pass it to `OAuth2RestTemplate`, which will be created later, so it knows where to get Access Token from.
-* `LoadBalancerInterceptor` - is needed for `RestTemplate` instances, so the know how to resolve service names in uri.
+* `LoadBalancerInterceptor` - is needed for `RestTemplate` instances, so they know how to resolve service names in uri.

 ```java